albertofortes/gatsby-blog-2020/src/pages/blog/how-to-make-a-list-of-tags-in-a-gatsbty-react-blog.md

 ---
-title: "How to make a list of tags in a Gatsby JS blog"
+title: How to make a list of tags in a Gatsby JS blog
-subtitle: "Basic how to code a simple comma separated tag list in a blog post done with Gatsby JS (React)."
+subtitle: Basic how to code a simple comma separated tag list in a blog post done with Gatsby JS (React).
-date: "2020-01-04"
+date: 2020-01-04
-update: "2020-01-04"
+update: 2020-01-04
-image: "/blog/100-days-of-gatsby-challenge.png"
+banner: ./blog/100-days-of-gatsby-challenge.png
 tags: ['javascript', '#100DaysOfGatsby', 'gatsby']
 ---